delba/hooks/README.md

 # Hooks

-A hooks library for ruby.
+A hooks library for ruby

 ## Before hook